Askim1019/haskell-katas/README.md

 The examples in this repo are mostly from the book [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/), although I started incorporating other examples as well.

 `stack build` should get you going and `stack test` will run all the specs.
 You are done, when all the specs are passing.

+To run each file separately run:

+`time stack exec -- runhaskell --ghc-arg=-isrc/ path/to/file`